Prideful poppy making

-One hundred years ago, poppies grew on the battlefields after World War I. There is perhaps no greater symbol of remembrance than the poppy – a reminder of all those who fought and lost their lives for the freedoms that we have today.
+One hundred years ago, poppies grew on the battlefields during the First World War.
+There is perhaps no greater symbol of remembrance than the poppy – a reminder of all those who fought and lost their lives for the freedoms that we have today.

 On Sept.
 19, in partnership with the Grand Theatre, Veterans at St. Joseph’s Parkwood Institute volunteered their time to help create thousands of poppies.
 Each crafted poppy, made with a touch of black paint and simple red cupcake liners, will proudly be displayed as part of the set for the Grand Theatre production of Timothy Findley’s “The Wars”.
 The unique collaboration and set display will commemorate the 100th anniversary of the end of World War I.